 A cataract is any cloudiness or opacity of the lens of the eye, which is normally crystal clear.
 Cataracts can be very tiny, in which case, they do not interfere with vision, or they can affect the entire lens, resulting in severe loss of vision.
 [See figure 1].

-About 3 children per 10,000 children have a cataract.
+Approximately 3 out of 10,000 children have a cataract.
 The incidence is variable throughout the world.

 Pediatric cataracts often occur because of abnormal lens development during pregnancy.
-Lens malformations that occur in conjunction with other findings are often the result of a genetic or metabolic problems.
-These cataracts may be present at birth or develop during childhood.
-Nevertheless, most pediatric cataracts are not associated with other abnormalities.
+Cataracts can be genetic or they can occur spontaneously.
+Lens malformations that occur in conjunction with other ocular or systemic findings are often the result of a genetic or metabolic problem.
+These cataracts may be present at birth or may develop during childhood.
+Most pediatric cataracts are isolated findings and are not associated with other abnormalities.

 No. Some cataracts are small and/or off-center in the lens.
 These cataracts do not need to be removed because vision develops normally, even if the cataract is left in place.